- Centre for Statistics in Medicine Research Group

 I have research interests in the field of survival analysis, specifically in the area of Cox proportional hazard model and methods beyond proportional hazard model.
-I first came across this scenario during the final analysis of the PACMEL trial and will share my experience at an annual conference in survival analysis for junior researchers in 2017.
+I first came across this scenario during the final analysis of the PACMEL trial and shared my experience at the annual conference in survival analysis for junior researchers 2017 in Leicester.

 I obtained my BSc in Statistics and Demography from the University of Asmara, Eritrea in 2004.
 In 2009, I was awarded a Chinese government scholarship for international students, through which I completed a Master's degree in Quantitative Economics at the Wuhan University of Technology, China in 2011.
 In 2015 I completed an MSc in Medical Statistics at the London School of Hygiene and Tropical Medicine, funded by a UK-EU tuition fee scholarship and the Council for Assisting Refugee Academics (CARA).
 I joined the Centre for Statistics in Medicine in November 2015 as a medical statistician.